HideBa/MSc_final/presentation/3dgeoinfo_15min.md

   **No cloud-optimized format for 3D city models**

-  - CityGML: Text-based, no indexing
+  - CityGML: Text-based, no streaming
-  - CityJSON(Seq): Streaming, but no spatial queries
+  - CityJSON(Seq): Streaming, but no spatial index
-  - 3DCityDB: Database-centric, complex setup
+  - 3DCityDB: Not scallable

 ---